jburer/mysampledb/README.md

 As I apply security and privacy, I will branch this code and explain what's being done.

-For more info on this effort check out my blog: <a href="http://jburer.wordpress.com" target="_blank">http://jburer.wordpress.com</a>
+For more info on this effort check out my blog: (http://jburer.wordpress.com)

 ## The Datastore